Cognitive behavioural therapy (CBT)

 What does CBT treat?

 CBT treats mild mental health challenges as well as more serious conditions.
-CBT can be effective for the treatment of:

 Whether you have a diagnosable mental health condition or not, CBT can help you cope better with life’s challenges.